-MRP Dispute Resolution Model Wo rding: Keep As Is √: Change The Wording To: Reason For The Change: POWER TO MAKE POLICIES 88.
-The Council has the power to policies, directives, or guidelines to Policy regarding such matters as: a.
-Rules of practices and proce Dispute Resolution Tribunal; edure for the Types of disputes that are excluded from the jurisdiction Resolution Tribunal; c.
-Types of decisions and ord Dispute Resolution Tribunal ca make; d.
-Maximum amounts of monetal the Dispute Resolution Tribuna · · e.
-Time limits to apply for judicion final decision of the Disput Tribunal, if applicable; f.
-Establishing fees that are to services provided or anything Dispute Resolution Tribunal; ar done by the g.
-Remuneration and expenses for the Dispute Resolution Tribuna
+POWER TO MAKE POLICIES

+- 88. The Council has the power to enact further policies, directives, or guidelines to support this Policy regarding such matters as: - a.
+Rules of practices and procedure for the Dispute Resolution Tribunal; - b.
+Types of disputes that are included and excluded from the jurisdiction of the Dispute Resolution Tribunal; - c.
+Types of decisions and orders that the Dispute Resolution Tribunal can and cannot make; - d.
+Maximum amounts of monetary awards that the Dispute Resolution Tribunal can award; - e.
+Time limits to apply for judicial review of a final decision of the Dispute Resolution Tribunal, if applicable; - f.
+Establishing fees that are to be paid for services provided or anything done by the Dispute Resolution Tribunal; and - g.
+Remuneration and expenses for members of the Dispute Resolution Tribunal.

-MRP Dispute Resolution Model Wording: Keep As Is √: Change The Wording To: Reason For The Change: APPROVAL OF POLICY 89.
-This Policy shall be approved through the following process: a.
-The Policy is introduced by a member or Council; b.
-Council considers the Policy and may make any amendments as required or advisable; c.
-Council posts the Policy in public for ninety days inviting members and community persons to provide written comments and feedback; d.
-Council presents the Policy at three Band meetings to receive comments and feedback; e.
-Council may make any amendments as required or advisable to the Policy based on the comments and feedback received from members and community persons; f.
+APPROVAL OF POLICY

+- 89. This Policy shall be approved through the following process: - a.
+The Policy is introduced by a member or Council; - b.
+Council considers the Policy and may make any amendments as required or advisable; - c.
+Council posts the Policy in public for ninety days inviting members and community persons to provide written comments and feedback; - d.
+Council presents the Policy at three Band meetings to receive comments and feedback; - e.
+Council may make any amendments as required or advisable to the Policy based on the comments and feedback received from members and community persons; - f.
 The Policy will be presented to members at a Band meeting to vote by a show of hands on whether to approve the Policy.
-Fifty percent plus one (50% + 1) of eligible voters present at the Band meeting will be quorum to approve the matter; and g.
+Fifty percent plus one (50% + 1) of eligible voters present at the Band meeting will be quorum to approve the matter; and - g.
 The results of the vote will be recorded in the Band meeting minutes.

 [This section should be amended to reflect the process that the matrimonial real property law requires to approved policies under that law, or which the First Nation normally uses to approve policies]

-MRP Dispute Resolution Model Wording: Keep As Is √: Change The Wording To: Reason For The Change: MINOR AMENDMENTS TO POLICY 90.
-Council may make minor amendments to this Policy from time to time due to: a.
-Section renumbering in documents referenced; b.
-Documents referenced in this Policy having expired, been replaced, or been suspended; c.
-Minor improvements in the language without changing the substance; d.
-Correcting any inconsistencies with other documents referenced in this Policy; and e.
+MINOR AMENDMENTS TO POLICY

+- 90. Council may make minor amendments to this Policy from time to time due to: - a.
+Section renumbering in documents referenced; - b.
+Documents referenced in this Policy having expired, been replaced, or been suspended;

+- c.
+Minor improvements in the language without changing the substance; - d.
+Correcting any inconsistencies with other documents referenced in this Policy; and - e.
 Correcting of editing, grammatical or typographical errors.

-MAJOR AMENDMENTS TO POLICY 91.
-Major amendments to this Policy shall be made through the approval process set out in section 89 of this Policy.
-COMING INTO FORCE 92.
-This Policy shall come into force on the date that it is approved by the members at the Band meeting in accordance with section 89 of this Policy.
+MAJOR AMENDMENTS TO POLICY

+91. Major amendments to this Policy shall be made through the approval process set out in section 89 of this Policy.

+COMING INTO FORCE

+92. This Policy shall come into force on the date that it is approved by the members at the Band meeting in accordance with section 89 of this Policy.
 [This can be amended to state a specific date]

-MRP - Dispute Resolution Workbook (Customary or Traditional Land Holdings)

-ADDITIONAL PROVISIONS

-The First Nation may wish to include additional provisions to reflect their customs, traditions and practices that may not have been captured in the MRP Dispute Resolution Model.
-This part of the Workbook can be used to state what those provisions are and the reasons for the addition.

-Wording For Additional Provisions Reason for Additional Provisions